wseagar/OpenPrompt/readme.md

 ### Why did I make this?

-PromptAPI was created to address several challenges associated with working with large language models (LLMs):
+PromptAPI was created to address several challenges associated with working with large language models (LLMs) which are difficult sometimes:

 - **Improve output validation/parsing**: LLMs can generate outputs that are difficult to parse.
 PromptAPI facilitates more structured and easily parsable outputs.